Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-future-enhancements-english.rst

 - the corresponding host must be up and running
 - it must be available from the network (ping)
 - a properly configured and named Erlang VM either can be launched on that node (with a password-less SSH connection) or is already launched
-- a two-way connection must be established with it (ex: the security cookie must match)
+- a two-way connection must be established with it (e.g. the security cookie must match)